mps9506/quarto-yaac/README.md

      way of building document references.
   -  Added colored links when an accent color is defined and showLinks option is used.
+  -  fixed url formatting to be the same as the main font and hyperref.

 # v1.0.0